1. Home

 2. Remote Instruction

-In updated versions of the Cisco AnyConnect Client, Windows users are able to connect to the UVM VPN prior to logging into their domain-joined UVM computer via the Start-Before-Logon (SBL) feature.
-This feature is especially useful in cases where configurations for UVM computers are only applied as part of a logon, though it can also be a convenience for remote users.
+In updated versions of the Cisco Secure Client, Windows users are able to configure the app to connect to the UVM VPN prior to logging in to a domain-joined UVM computer via the Start-Before-Login (SBL) feature.
+This feature can be a convenience for remote users, and it is especially useful in cases where configurations for UVM computers are only applied as part of logging in.

 Note about connecting from on-campus